imliuyzh/lfs101x-notes/chapter12.md

 Thus, 7 means read/write/execute, 6 means read/write, and 5 means read/execute.

-When you apply this to the chmod command, you have to give three digits for each degree of freedom, such as in: `$ chmod 755 somefile`.
+When you apply this to the chmod command, you have to give three digits for each degree of freedom, such as in: `chmod 755 somefile`.